monacofj/kobrapy/docs/manual.md

  resource to teach open-source development practices, tools and project management methodologies to graduate computer sciences students.

- KhobraPy is free software and can be distributed under the GNU General Public License vr.3 or any later version.
+ KobraPy is free software and can be distributed under the GNU General Public License vr.3 or any later version.

  Requirements